 - Scholarships Canada

-Free service that connects students with 99,000 awards worth more than $199-million to help students achieve their post-secondary goals.
+Free service that connects students with 99,000 awards.
+The awards are worth more than $199-million to help students achieve their post-secondary goals.

 If you are registered in either full or part time post-secondary level courses (numbered 100 or higher), you may be eligible for student loans and/or grants.
-Provincial and Federal/Canada Student Loans are available for students in need; explore various types of repayable funding in this section.
+Provincial and Federal/Canada Student Loans are available for students in need.
+Learn more at these websites:

-(the above option can be used for applications by non-BC residents and is information for applying for a Canada Student Loan)
+Can Learn can be used for applications by non-BC residents and has information for applying for a Canada Student Loan.